There are two words that describe Belarusian cuisine: potato dishes. And vegan Belarusian draniki or potato pancakes are at the head of them all.

 - Prepare the filling for your draniki by dicing the vegetables and frying them in coconut oil over medium heat.
 Add salt and pepper to taste.

 - Pour coconut oil onto a hot pan.
 Spread one tablespoon of the mixture on the pan to form a small pancake.
 Place one teaspoon of the filling on top of it and cover with another tablespoon of the grated potatoes and onion.
 Fry over medium heat for 4-5 minutes.
 Once it has browned, flip over and continue frying on the other side until crisp and golden brown.
-Repeat the same with the remaining of the mixture, occasionally pouring more oil into the pan if needed.
+Repeat the same with the remaining mixture, occasionally pouring more oil into the pan if needed.

-- Serve draniki immediately.
+- Serve immediately.

 Tips: